 ECCE 'Grant Funding Agreement' 2016/17 Now Available to Read/Download

 The Contracting process for the Department of Children and Youth Affairs (DCYA) Childcare Funding Programmes will begin shortly for the 2016-2017 ‘Programme Call’.
 The process this year will differ from previous years as it will be carried out by service providers on PIP.
 Please see the PIP Homepage for a summary of the contracting timeline and 'next steps' for the online contracting process.

-You may now download the ECCE 'Grant Funding Agreement' for the 2016/17 Programme Call.
+You may now download the ECCE 'Grant Funding Agreement' for the 2016/17 Programme Call (As Gaeilge).
 This will be the document that Primary Authorised Users (those legally responsible for the childcare services) will see on PIP when they are submitting online applications to provide the ECCE Programme.

 Please note: Changes to the ECCE Grant Funding Agreement may be made at the discretion of the Department of Children and Youth Affairs.
 Any such changes will be updated immediately on this webpage with clear notification of the changes made."

 Please note: the following text has been added as of 13 July 2016: 5.5 This Agreement shall not affect any other agreements which may already be in place between the Registered Provider and the Grantor/Pobal in respect of capital funding.